RastonLab/Virtual-FTIR-Functions/README.md

 ## [create-virtual-environments.sh](https://github.com/RastonLab/Virtual-FTIR-Functions/blob/main/create-virtual-environments.sh)

-This script moves into both the `flask` and `jupyter-notebook` directories to create the virtual python environments (venvs) needed to run the programs.
-The script then runs the proper `requirements.txt` files to install the required dependencies to these virtual environments.
+This script creates a virtual python environments (venv) needed to run the files in the `flask` and `jupyter-notebook` directories.
+The script uses `requirements.txt` to install the required dependencies to a venv that is used for both directories.

+To activate the virtual environment (venv), run `source venv/bin/activate` in the terminal.
+To deactivate the virtual enviornment (venv), run `deactivate` in the terminal.